-- Inquiry of management about risks of fraud and the controls put in place to address those risks. - Understanding the oversight given by those charged with governance of management's processes over fraud. - Consideration of the effectiveness of management's controls designed to address the risk of fraud. - Determining an appropriate strategy to address those identified risks of fraud.

-Performing mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements.
+- Identifying fraud risks during the planning stages. - Inquiry of management about risks of fraud and the controls put in place to address those risks. - Understanding the oversight given by those charged with governance of management's processes over fraud. - Consideration of the effectiveness of management's controls designed to address the risk of fraud. - Determining an appropriate strategy to address those identified risks of fraud. - Performing mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements.